KevinAst/feature-u/docs/crossCommunication.md

 **NOTE**: It is possible that a module may be using more than one of these techniques.
 As an example a logic module may have to use
-{{book.api.managedExpansion}} to access app at expansion time, but is also supplied app as a parameter in it's functional hook.
+{{book.api.expandWithFassets}} to access app at expansion time, but is also supplied app as a parameter in it's functional hook.
 This is perfectly fine, as they will be referencing the exact same app object instance.